sreeprasad/fluency-meter-ui/README.md

 - **AI-generated text**: Often scores somewhere in between
 - **Non-native writing**: May have higher scores depending on fluency

-## Development

-This project was completed in under 4 hours as a practical demonstration of applying ML concepts to web applications.

 ## Future Improvements

 - Visual graphing of perplexity distribution